Our Watchdogs Do Not Bark, Bite, or Write

 When I left office in November of 1983, I thought, perhaps naively so, that the black elected officials who came after me would pick up the baton and assume the “watchdog” role I had performed for holding law enforcement officers accountability for police violence.
 I thought these elected officials would continue to question, investigate, and prepare written reports on the police violence within their jurisdictions.
 I was wrong.

 As I reviewed news reports of police shootings around the nation since 1983, I have found nothing but the voice of silence.
 In the 35 years since I left public office, I have not found one instance in which a black elected official has used the authority of his/her public office to (a) investigate the use of excessive force by law enforcement officers against African-Americans, women, and/or other citizens and (b) issue written reports to his/her government entity regarding these incidents.

 This is one of the reasons why police violence is out of control across America.
 All too often, no public official is policing the police.
 Too many of our black public officials have failed us miserably on this issue (and a host of other issues, as well).
 Our votes elect these officials, but they have become too afraid, too complacent, and too compromised to speak out against the epidemic of police violence that is sweeping through black America.
 In effect, our black elected officials have become useless “watchdogs” that will not bark, bite or write.

 We deserve so much better.

-PHOTO: In 1976, Attorney Donald V. Watkins (left) exhumed the body of Bernard Whitehurst in his search for the truth about this police murder.
+PHOTO: In 1976, Attorney Donald V. Watkins (right) exhumed the body of Bernard Whitehurst in his search for the truth about this police murder.
 The subsequent autopsy revealed that Whitehurst had been shot in the back and not in the chest, as police had claimed.
 After Whitehurst was executed, police planted a "throw-down" pistol next to his body to justify the shooting.